vishwanath79/emrwatchdog/README.md

-opyright (c) 2015  Vishwanath Subramanian
+copyright (c) 2015  Vishwanath Subramanian

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal